Guide to Rolling Budgets: How To, Pros & Cons, Examples

 Greater Flexibility and Agility

 Rolling budgets allow you to expand in line with revenue growth since you have up-to-date financial statements.
-You can easily adjust the budget and conduct scenario analysis to match market fluctuations, leverage new opportunities, and create realistic spending limits for the next fiscal year.
+You can easily adjust the budget and conduct scenario analysis to match market fluctuations, leverage new opportunities, and create realistic spending limits for the next year.

 Because rolling budgets account for surprise expenses, they support greater financial agility.
 Changes are more easily managed rather than rendering your current budget obsolete.
 Surprise expenses can also be made up for in future months by cutting or adjusting more flexible line items, such as marketing PPC campaign spend or postponing a non-mission-critical hire — which is next to impossible when you’re working with a static budget.